Emergencies between 8 AM and 5 PM, call x5989.

 5. How do I know what kind of waste container to use?

 Since every waste has its own unique properties, there is no general rule.
-Your best bet is to contact Lorraine Wilde x3149 to determine and obtain the appropriate waste containers.
+Your best bet is to contact Gary Carlton x3149 to determine and obtain the appropriate waste containers.

 6. What types of personal protective equipment (PPE) are available?